One – I wanted it to be easy and fun. Of course. That’s a main consideration in all my quilt designs.

 Links to videos teaching you all the skills you’ll need to complete the project – including basting, quilting and binding.

 Detailed quilting instructions – none of this “quilt as desired” single line of instruction at the end.

 This is a very easy quilt – easy to cut, easy to sew, and easy to machine quilt.

 Want the pattern?
-Here’s the link to download it - free for all newsletter subscribers!
+Here’s the link to download it – free!

 Have a great weekend, everyone!